 Pay attention to drive distances.
 Don’t plan on more than one national park unit a day unless it is two small historic sites that are less than two hours apart.

 If having issues deciding what to include on your national park road trip, check out our road trips itineraries.

 Check the cost of each activity as well as any entrance fees or additional tour costs.
 If visiting national park service sites, buy the $80 American the Beautiful Pass and get free entrance to all national park service sites.
 Plus the pass is good for 1 year.

-Step 5 – Camping, hotels, or a bit of both
+Step 5 – Camping, hotels, a bit of both, or RV Rental

 My favorite part of national park road trips is camping out under the stars.
 That is great until about day 7.
 Then a hotel room with a comfy bed is a really, really nice stop.